SoftInstigate/restheart-examples/bytes-array-service/README.md

 1. Starts a volatile MongoDB docker container
 1. Starts RESTHeart Java process on port 8080

-> When finished testing, send a `CTRL-C` command to stop the script, kill RESTHeart and clean-up the MongoDB container.
+When finished testing, send a `CTRL-C` command to: stop the script, kill RESTHeart and clean-up the MongoDB container.

 ### Without Docker

 1. Build the plugin with `mvn package`.
-1. Copy the JAR into the plugins folder `cp target/bytes-array-service.jar ../restheart/plugins/`.
+1. Copy the built JAR into the plugins folder `cp target/bytes-array-service.jar ../restheart/plugins/`.
 1. Start MongoDB in your localhost.
 1. cd into the restheart distribution you have previously downloaded and uncompressed.
 1. Start the process: `java -jar restheart.jar etc/restheart.yml -e etc/default.properties`.